fbpx

 Ethical Issues in AI

-AI's moral issues are one of the hardest problems, as they are the result of the interaction between complex things such as machines, facts, and human moral values.
-Such dilemmas are in instances where AI systems make decisions that could drastically affect an individual person or a whole society.
+AI's moral issues are among the hardest problems, as they result from the interaction between complex things such as machines, facts, and human moral values.
+Such dilemmas occur when AI systems make decisions that could drastically affect an individual person or a whole society.
 It should be ensured that the alternatives are compatible with the elementary principles of moral concepts, including fairness, accountability, and transparency.

 Key Ethical Concerns in AI